 The top 8 performing teams will be selected to compete in the on-site regional competition, to be hosted at KSU from 8am-6pm, April 7-8, 2015.
 The event will be held in the Burruss Building this year.
 Click here for a map.

-The winner of the on-site regional competition - The University of Central Florida - will represent the Southeast region at the National CCDC in San Antonio in April.
+The winner of the on-site regional competition will represent the Southeast region at the National CCDC in San Antonio in late April.

 For the 2016 SECCDC Season:

 The following teams will be competing in the SECCDQC Qualification Competition on March 5 and 12, 2016: